 - Meet at Green Market and Conservancy information table located at 12th St. and Piedmont Ave.
 NE Park entrance

-*Please note that reservations are not required.
-History tours are available on a first come, first serve basis.
-However, if you have a large group of 15 or more, we recommend that you contact our office well in advance (during office hours, Monday-Friday, 9am-5pm) to make sure that we have enough docents lined up for the tour.
+If you have a larger group of 15 or more, we recommend that you contact our office well in advance (during office hours, Monday-Friday, 9am-5pm) to make sure that we have enough docents lined up for the tour.
 Messages left over the weekend will not receive a call back until the following week.
 404-875-7275 ext.
 242.